AntonySme1/CS314/team/sprint1.md

 Our group was able to communicate effectively, which made completing tasks/epics easier and quicker.

 #### Potential improvements
-We will work to improve on deciding which tasks we can and will take on during the planning phase and making more reasonable estimates for issues.
+* We will work to improve on deciding which tasks we can and will take on during the planning phase and making more reasonable estimates for issues.
+* Better use of ZenHub by updating the epics during the sprint actively and use estimates to prioritize tasks related to epics.

 #### What we will change next time
+* Active use of ZenHub for project planning.